ilGhera/wp-restaurant-booking/readme.txt

 == Installation ==

+* Download WP Restaurant Booking
-* Upload the 'wp-restaurant-booking-premium’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+* Upload the 'wp-restaurant-booking’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+* Activate WP Restaurant Booking from your Plugins page.
+* Once Activated, go to **WPRB** menu and set you preferences.

+**From your WordPress dashboard**

+* Visit *Plugins > Add New*
+* Search for *WP Restaurant Booking* and download it.
-* Activate WP Restaurant Booking - Premium from your Plugins page.
+* Activate WP Restaurant Booking from your Plugins page.
 * Once Activated, go to **WPRB** menu and set you preferences.